andrew/ultimate-awesome/README.md

 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.
 - [apprenticeship](https://github.com/WenyanLiu/apprenticeship) - A notebook of awesome privacy protection,federated learning, fairness and blockchain research materials.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
-- [awesome-cue](https://github.com/xinau/awesome-cue) - A curated list of awesome CUE projects, libraries, tools and resources.
 - [awesome-sc2-ai](https://github.com/aiarena/awesome-sc2-ai) - A curated list of SC2 AI code and resources.
 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [Awesome-FoodAI](https://github.com/AndrewZhuZJU/Awesome-FoodAI) - AI Research Resources in Food Domain.
 - [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.
 - [awesome-windows](https://github.com/awesome-soft/awesome-windows) - A curated list of awesome software for Windows.
-- [fucking-awesome-chatgpt](https://github.com/Correia-jpv/fucking-awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3.
-With repository stars⭐ and forks🍴.
 - [awesome-endless-sky](https://github.com/EndlessSkyCommunity/awesome-endless-sky) - A curated list of all things Endless Sky.
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-vision-language-pretraining](https://github.com/fawazsammani/awesome-vision-language-pretraining) - Awesome Vision-Language Pretraining Papers.